jo-quin/CV/README.md

 #### Creativity

 I consider myself a creative individual.
 I have been playing musical instruments for many years now, writing songs and playing in bands.
 When I discovered software development I instantly realised how amazing tool coding is.
 I could create anything I wanted from scratch with just a computer.
-From terminal retro games to apps that display information about my topics of interest when I switch on the computer, the possibilities were endless.
-Once I started to work on real-life problems I discovered that creativity also comes in place when effectively solving challenging problems from clients.
+From terminal retro games to apps that display information about my topics of interest, the possibilities were endless.
 I believe creativity and problem-solving is the best part of being a software developer.

 #### Time management

 Time management has become a really important tool in my professional and private life.
+It allowed me to study fulltime at Makers Academy while having a part-time job.
 Schedule breaks while I am working using the Pomodoro technic and allocate time to do sport every week is part of my daily routine.
 I use kanban boards to organize my tasks and goals which helps me to visualize my progress.
-Accurate time management allowed me to study fulltime at Makers Academy while having full and part-time jobs.

 #### Adaptability